subbarao123j/aws-codedeploy-codepipline-ec2linux-sampleApp/README.md

 # aws-codedeploy-codepipline-ec2linux-sampleApp
-1) Deploy the applicatin using manual in linux and windows 2) way and automated way e2e using aws deploy tools-Ec2, s3, code deployan dcode pipeline on linux machine (able to execute by me)and windows
+Deploy the applicatin using manual in linux and windows Automated way e2e using aws deploy tools-Ec2, s3, code deployan code pipeline on linux machine (able to execute by me)and windows- need to explore